Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 - provide <b>complete Open Source toolchain for ISO 11783 development - including virtual terminal</b> <br>
 	Masks are defined with XML notation, which is then converted to ROM-eable variable arrays which are then included in an object module of the project.
 ISO<i><sub>AgLib</sub></i> provides a simple function call to register the mask pool.
-ISO<i><sub>AgLib</sub></i> performs then some runtime adoption to terminal properties ( choose useable colour depth of bitmaps, scaling, including handling of cases where layout properties like text alignment should be conserved even if no font of scaled size is available ) and finishes this process by an automatic upload of the adopted pool.
+ISO<i><sub>AgLib</sub></i> performs then some runtime adaptation to terminal properties ( choose useable colour depth of bitmaps, scaling, including handling of cases where layout properties like text alignment should be conserved even if no font of scaled size is available ) and finishes this process by an automatic upload of the adapted pool.
 Already active pools can be handled with simple access functions for control, and some easy handler functions for reaction on user input.<br>
 	<b>Core target of ISO<i><sub>AgLib</sub></i> Virtual Terminal design:</b><br>
 	- Enable creation of one single mask pool, that fits all terminal configurations
-	- Provide attributes for project specific control of the runtim adoption
+	- Provide attributes for project specific control of the runtim adaptation
 	- Allow flexible addition of further attributes, if automatic layout control must be optimized for some terminal properties ( e.g. amount of softkeys )

 	All these actions are demonstrated in the tutorial example \ref 3_0_VirtualTerminalIso.cpp .<br>